KYLEKHAI/kiyokhai-beats-player/README.md

 ## Installation

-To explore the KIYOKHAI BEATS GALLERY, simply open oneof the links below in your web browser.
+To explore the KIYOKHAI BEATS GALLERY, simply open one of the links below in your web browser.
 No installation is required, and you can instantly enjoy the collection of beats.

 - LINK 1 : https://kylekhai.github.io/kiyokhai-beats-player/
 - LINK 2: https://kylekhai-beats-gallery.netlify.app/